yajirobee/logs/_posts/2024-04-15-db_paper_reading.md

 [paper](https://www.vldb.org/pvldb/vol17/p148-zeng.pdf)

 This is a comprehensive analysis on common columnar formats [Parquet](https://parquet.apache.org/docs/file-format/) and [ORC](https://orc.apache.org/specification/ORCv1/).
-The authers evaluated these formats for various types of real world data on different storage types.
+The authors evaluated these formats for various types of real world data on different storage types.
 Both Parquet and ORC were initially released in 2013.
 The landscape of hardware and compute environment, e.g. on-premise vs cloud, has changed since they were designed.
 It is an interesting question that how those formats can handle data analysis workload efficiently